Smart Contract Audit Cost: 2026 Complete Pricing Guide

 “An audit is not a guarantee of security — it is a structured, time-boxed security review.
 Teams that treat an audit as a checkbox will consistently get less value from it than teams that treat it as a collaborative process.” — Trail of Bits Security Research Team

-Top Blockchain Audit Firms Pricing: Named Firm Breakdown
+Top Blockchain Audit Firms Pricing: Named Firm Breakdown for 2026

 Trail of Bits